TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

          ATagBeforeWrap

    Data type
-         boolean
+         :ref:`data-type-bool`

    Description
-         If set, the link is first wrapped with :ts:`.wrap` and then the
+         If set, the link is first wrapped with :ts:`wrap` and then the
          <A>-tag.

    Default